verifyica-team/pipeliner/README.md

   - a property can be defined using another property or environment variable

-- You can set a property to prevent a step `run` command from showing property values
+- You can set a property to prevent a step `run` command from echoing resolved property values
   - `pipeliner.mask.properties: true`
   - great for security sensitive properties

-- You can set a property to prevent the step `run` command from echoing the command
+- You can set a property to prevent the step `run` command from echoing to the console
   - `pipeliner.mask.commands: true`
   - overrides `pipeliner.mask.properties`